 - Fasting for 24 hours (often dinner – dinner) once or twice a week.
 Effective and can be surprisingly easy to do, especially on an LCHF diet.

 - The 5:2 diet.
 Eat as much as you need to feel satisfied 5 days of the week and then eat calorie-restricted on two days (500 calories per day for women, 600 calories for men).
 I don’t recommend this as it requires calorie counting and more planning, but some people still find they enjoy it.

 Doesn’t advice on intermittent fasting contradict the advice to eat when hungry?
 Yes it does, somewhat.

 I recommend eating when hungry as a first option, and I recommend always eating until you feel satisfied at meals.
-But if this is not effective enough then intermittent fasting is a very effective addition.
+But if this is not effective enough, then intermittent fasting is a very powerful addition.
 Remember – and this is crucial – that between fasting periods you’re still supposed to eat until satisfied.